 Select add Roles and Features wizard,

-Installation type is Remote Desktop Services Installation.
+The installation type is Remote Desktop Services Installation.

-Deployment type chosen is standard deployment
+The deployment type chosen is a

-Deployment Scenario is Session-based desktop deployment
+Deployment Scenario is a Session-based desktop deployment

 For the RD connection Broker, select the Test-RDP Server VM and click on next